November 20, 2020

 - We urge you to make an appointment at a Community Testing Site.
 Plan ahead to find an available appointment, even if that includes looking at a testing location a little farther away.

-- The COVID-19 Test at Home program may also be a good option for those getting tested as part of a screening strategy.
+- The COVID-19 Test at Home program [program expired] may also be a good option for those getting tested as part of a screening strategy.

 In addition to offering these criteria, health officials are urging people to make an appointment to get a test and only use the walk-in option for testing if they need a test that very day.
 Too many people coming without an appointment can create long lines and increase potential for unsafe in-person gatherings.
 Testing sites in Greater Minnesota and outer suburbs may have more appointment availability than sites in and near the Twin Cities, so finding a testing site farther away may be a good option to consider.